 In 2009, Tenant Data acquired Associated Credit of Medford, Oregon.
-We continue to have two staff members living & working in Oregon and our service area now includes all of Oregon, southern Washington and Western Idaho.
+We continue to have one staff member living & working in Oregon and our service area now includes all of Oregon, Washington and Western Idaho.
 Tenant Data also has a large membership of subscribers throughout Arkansas and a local salesperson based in the Little Rock area.

 Tenant Data was originally created to allow tenants to establish a history on how they performed as tenants such as: